AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 >title="Target namespaces"
 >abstract="Target namespaces specify which identity namespace the match key will be mapped to in Adobe Experience Platform.
 Hashed match keys must be mapped to a target namespace that supports hashed values."

 Next, you must create an activation mapping to define how the audience data will be sent to Adobe Experience Platform.
-You can map each [match key](../setup/onboard-organization.md#set-up-match-keys) you selected while creating your organization to an target namespace.
+You can map each [match key](../setup/onboard-account.md#set-up-match-keys) you selected while creating your organization to an target namespace.
 The target namespaces specify which [identity namespace](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces#standard){target="_blank"} the match key will be mapped to in Adobe Experience Platform.

->![IMPORTANT]
+>[!IMPORTANT]
 >
 >Hashed match keys must be mapped to a target namespace that supports hashed values.
 For example, the **[!UICONTROL Hashed email]** match key must be mapped to the **[!UICONTROL Email(SHA256, lowercased)]** identity namespace in Adobe Experience Platform.
 You cannot map the **[!UICONTROL Hashed email]** match key to the **[!UICONTROL Email]** identity namespace, as this namespace does not support hashed values.